-Investigating poo - carnivores, herbivores or omnivores?

 Our school has a carefully planned science curriculum that ensures children, from early years to year 6, cover these three aims in an accessible, creative and engaging way.

-Capes for superheroes

 We believe that children learn science best by doing and seeing; by providing the children with a range of opportunities to actively carry out different types of scientific enquiries, we ensure that working scientifically and application of knowledge is embedded into the heart of our science curriculum.
 Our school endeavours to ensure that every child is given the opportunity to enjoy and make progress in science.
 In addition, the wider curriculum provides many opportunities to apply and deepen children's understanding of science.
 Teachers are expected to plan for these opportunities in their wider teaching.

-WORKING

-SCIENTIFICALLY

-DAYS &

-SCIENCE DAYS

-INVOLVING THE

-WHOLE SCHOOL

-We embrace any opportunities that raise the awareness of environmental issues (like air pollution or plastic waste) as we firmly believe it is our responsibility to raise the citizens of the future.
+As a school, we also embrace any opportunities that raise the awareness of environmental issues (like air pollution or plastic waste) as we firmly believe it is our responsibility to raise the citizens of the future.

-Abbie Air Science Workshop about pollution

-Air quality workshop and fieldtrip

-Year 5 at Sky Studios creating a broadcast about plastic pollution living.)